Kaltsass/TexnologiaLogismikouIntroduction/README.md

 This is a simple Gradle project created for my university course.
 It demonstrates the basic setup and execution of a Gradle-based Java project, including unit testing.
+(Code is pushed on the second branch for safety in master )

 # Creation of my first simple gradle project.